L-Quinteros/PiezoresistiveFractureAbaqus/README.md

 # An electromechanical phase-field fracture modelling of piezoresistive materials.

-The following repository contains an *user-subroutine* and the corresponding *.inp* files to simulate the piezoresistive fracture in *Abaqus*.
+The following repository contains the *user-subroutine* and the python files to run the model formulated in the article [Electromechanical phase-field fracture modelling of piezoresistive CNT-based composites](https://doi.org/10.1016/j.cma.2023.115941) to simmulate fracture in piezoresistive materials.
+In addition contains micromechanical based model to obtain the electromechanical constitutive properties, including:
+1. Young's Modulus
+2. Poisson ratio
+3. Critical energy release rate

+To otain the electrical properties, please refer to the closed-form solutions of the article [Closed-form solutions for the piezoresistivity properties of short-fiber reinforced composites with percolation-type behavior](https://doi.org/10.1016/j.carbon.2021.08.083) which are also avaiable online in the repository [github.com/EnriqueGarMac](https://github.com/EnriqueGarMac/Analytical_Piezoresistivity).

 ![](Fig_diagram.jpg?raw=true)